-As required by Section 1923(j) of the Social Security Act related to auditing and reporting of disproportionate share hospital payments, the Division of Medicaid will implement procedures to comply with the Disproportionate Share Hospital Payments final rule issued in the December 19, 2008, Federal Register, with effective date of January 19, 2009, to ensure that the hospital specific DSH limits bave not been exceeded.
+As required by Section 1923(j) of the Social Security Act related to auditing and reporting of disproportionate share hospital payments, the Division of Medicaid will implement procedures to comply with the Disproportionate Share Hospital Payments final rule issued in the December 19, 2008, Federal Register, with effective date of January 19, 2009, to ensure that the hospital specific DSH limits have not been exceeded.

-Any funds recouped as a result of audits or other corrections shall be redistributed to other DSH eligible hospitals within the state, provided each hospital remains below their hospital specific DSH limit.
+For audits conducted on DSH payments for Federal Fiscal Years (FFY) prior to FFY 2023, any funds recouped as a result of audits or other corrections shall be redistributed to other DSH eligible hospitals within the state, provided each hospital remains below their hospital specific DSH limit.
 Funds shall be redistributed to the state hospital with the highest Medicaid Inpatient Utilization Rate (MIUR).
 Any remaining funds available for redistribution shall be redistributed first to other state hospitals in the order of MIUR from highest to lowest, then to government non-state hospitals in the order of MIUR from highest to lowest, then to private hospitals in the order of MIUR from highest to lowest.